fontforge/designwithfontforge.com/it-IT/Trusting_Your_Eyes.md

 As you test the design, you will have to trust your perceptions and design somewhat practically.
 Much of type design requires that you make letters similar and that you repeat forms.

-It is tempting to assume that if you measure the parts and the spaces between the glyphs, then you will get reliable results.
+Si è tentati di pensare che se si misura le parti e gli spazi tra i glifi, quindi si otterrà risultati affidabili.
 While very useful, this approach has real limitations.
 You should expect to make adjustments if something looks wrong to you.
 Furthermore, you should feel confident that making changes until it “looks right” is the correct thing to do.

-The reason this is true is that there are a number of natural optical illusions that all readers are subject to.
+Il motivo di questo è che ci sono una serie di illusioni ottiche naturali che tutti i lettori sono soggetti.
 These illusions must be accounted for by altering the shapes of letters until they look right to you.

-You can get a feel of where to look and what elements to adjust in these [Type Review Videos](https://vimeo.com/typereview/videos) (External Link)
+È possibile avere un'idea dove guardare e quali sono gli elementi da regolare in questi [Type Review Videos](https://vimeo.com/typereview/videos) (Link Esterno)

 ## Esempi di illusioni